espressif/esp-dev-kits/docs/en/esp-module-prog-1-r/user_guide.rst

 :link_to_translation:`zh_CN:[中文]`

-This user guide will help you get started with ESP-Module-Prog-1(R) and will also provide more in-depth information.
+This user guide will help you get started with ESP-Module-Prog-1(R) and provide in-depth information of this board.

 ESP-Module-Prog-1 and ESP-Module-Prog-1R (R stands for WROVER) are two flashing mainboards produced by Espressif.
-They can be used to flash modules without soldering the module to the power supply and signal lines.
-The mainboard can be used independently or in combination with a subboard.
+These mainboards allow you to flash modules without the need for soldering to the power supply and signal lines.
+They can be used as standalone devices or in combination with a subboard.
 Espressif supports two subboards: ESP-Module-Prog-SUB-02 and ESP-Module-Prog-SUB-01&04, which cannot be used independently and must be used in conjunction with any of the above-mentioned mainboards.

-This user guide will introduce **ESP-Module-Prog-1(R) Mainboard**.
+This user guide focuses on **ESP-Module-Prog-1(R) Mainboard**.
 For detailed information about the subboards, please click the links below and check the corresponding user guides.

   - :doc:`../esp-module-prog-sub-01&04/user_guide`
   - :doc:`../esp-module-prog-sub-02/user_guide`